Mispronounced words CAN BE a clue that your child has a hearing loss. If you're truly concerned, be sure to have your child checked by a professional.

 At last, she slowed down enough to shout … “See, that's cause I went to the BOOTY SHOP!”

-Long before students are expected to WRITE informative paragraphs, we teachers have them practice informing us and others by allowing them to SPEAK about how they create, build, or do something.
+Long before students are expected to WRITE an informative paragraph, I have them practice informing us by telling us how they create, build, or do something.

 Tommy was slouched over in the corner on a beanbag ...
 He was supposed to be reading.

 “Tommy, do you like the story you’re reading?”
 I asked, as if he had actually been reading.